smccutchen/GearSwap/README.md

 Now you can use the add-on for automated crafting.
 In the console, enter:

-`//craft make {[ your_recipe_name ]}`
+`//craft make {[ your_recipe_name ]} {{ number_to_make }}`

-for example, if you made a recipe called "Desynth" you would enter:   `//craft make Desynth`
+for example, if you made a recipe called "Desynth", and wanted to perform the synth 20 times, you would enter:   `//craft make Desynth 20`

-With the most recent crafting command having been run via the 'craft' add-on, you can automate the rest of your crafting with the 'repeat' switch:
+With the most recent crafting command having been run via the 'craft' add-on, you can automate the rest of your crafting with the 'repeat' switch (sometimes this doesn't seem to work correctly):

 `//craft repeat 48`